Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Constructing branching laws via Ranking-Selberg integrals

 Now, we define

 by specializing $u_0=u^*$.

-Indeed, one has that, as a consequence of Proposition \ref{prop preserve bz filtration} (see \ref{rmk special parameters step by step}) and using that the exactness in the functoriality of Bernstein-Zelevinsky filtration, the specialization of $\omega_i$ for $u^*=u_0$ gives $\omega_i^*$.
+Indeed, one has that, as a consequence of Proposition \ref{prop preserve bz filtration} (see Section \ref{rmk special parameters step by step} in the Appendix) and using that the exactness in the functoriality of Bernstein-Zelevinsky filtration, the specialization of $\omega_i$ for $u^*=u_0$ gives $\omega_i^*$.
 Thus, by tensoring with $\otimes \pi'{}^{\vee}$ (which is exact),